 All property owners are required to share energy, water and transportation data with the District.
 Sharing of energy and water data is through the Portfolio Manager online tool.
 No data will be released to third parties without prior consent.
 Members must also pay their annual fees to retain their active membership status.

 Our energy reduction baseline is set by ENERGY STAR, which is based on a national database called Portfolio Manager.
 Our water baseline is based on actual consumption within the Seattle 2030 District boundary as well as on the amount of stormwater that could be managed.
 Transportation baselines are based on commute trip data provided by Commute Seattle.
 Each baseline is underpinned by a great deal of specific research and information.
 Please see the following document for references on all three baselines:

 For more detailed information on the 2030 District Baselines click here.

 How do you collect performance information?

-Property owners and managers record their energy and water use in an Energy Start Portfolio Manager account.
-They grant The Seattle 2030 District read-only access to this account.
+Property owners and managers record their energy and water use in an ENERGY STAR Portfolio Manager account.
+They grant the Seattle 2030 District read-only access to this account.
 We do not share this information in an identifiable way without a property owner or property manager’s express permission.

 If we anonymously share water, energy and transportation information, how do we know this is secure?
 Who sees this data?

 Published data will be in aggregate for all reporting properties and will not identify the individual building owner, name or address and square footage unless the owner explicitly permits this.
-Data is only viewed by Seattle 2030 District Staff and Architecture 2030, and is not shared with the City of Seattle or with other District Members.
+Data is only viewed by Seattle 2030 District Staff and is not shared with the City of Seattle or with other District members.
 SeeStatement of Disclosure for Building Data Sharing for more information.

 I see that there are different sets of performance targets for existing buildings and new construction projects with the performance target getting more aggressive each five years.
 If I hit the target for the year in which the project is finished, am I “grandfathered” or am I required to make incremental performance upgrades each five years?